 Visitor Policy

-As of August 5, 2024, our community is having a summer surge in COVID-19.
-For the safety of our patients, we ask that you please do not visit the hospital if you are having cough, congestion, runny nose, fever or gastrointestinal symptoms.
+For the safety of our patients during the fall and winter respiratory virus season, we ask that you please do not visit the hospital if you have a cough, congestion, runny nose, fever or gastrointestinal symptoms.
 Our patients thank you!

 Having a support system of family, friends and loved ones is an important part of the healing process – physically and mentally.
 At BJC HealthCare we strive to provide a positive patient experience across our 14 hospitals, multiple health service organizations and 100+ doctors’ offices.
 A standard visitor policy is part of that experience.